Sdeidra07/thursday_check_in/README.md

-# Thrusday Midterm Check In
+# Thursday Midterm Check In

  - Please fork this repo to check in for the midterm.
 This is to help us know who is here, since some students requested to attend a section for which they are not enrolled.
  - Just click the "Fork" button; you don't have to clone or anything.